CanyonWind/Single-Path-One-Shot-NAS-MXNet/README.md

 ![alt text](./images/distribution.gif)

+Another thing we need to consider is that **the subnet sample space during training might not be aligned with where the space being searched on during the searching stage**.
+For instance, if we are searching for the top performance models within `(190m ~ 330m)` FLOPs and `(2.8m ~ 5.0m)` # params, the target subnet FLOPs & Params should locate within the blue dotted rectangle shown above.
+5000 subnet distributions are drawn here to compare the differences between three training settings: `1)` No constraint `2)` meet constraints with random sampling and `3)` meet constraints with strolling evolution.

+If the supernet is **trained without constraints** (the left plot), about `2/3` of the trained subnets are not located in the target space and these samples might disturbe the final supernet's credibility.
+The sampled subnet performance from the supernet might not be able to accurately indicate each subnet's real performance.

+If the supernet is **trained with constraints and these constraints are met by random samlping** (the middle plot), although all `5000` subnets are located in the target area now, the distribution is not even.
+Subnets in top left corner can possibly not even be trained once.
+Since that part hasn't been trained, their sampled performances from supernet can be misguidingly inaccurate neither.

+If the supernet is **trained with constraints and these constraints are met by a controllable evolution method** (the right plot), named as strolling evolution since it's walking around in the target area, all `5000` subnets are now evenly distributed within the target space.
+Because most of the cases have been uniformly considered during the training, the supernet trained with this strolling evolution method could be more trustworthy when using it to sample the subnet's performance.

 ## Subnet Searching

 Different from the paper, we **jointly searched** for the Block choices and Channel Choices in the supernet at the same time.
 It means that for each instance in the population of our genetic algorithm it contains `20` Block choice genes and `20` Channel choice genes.
 We were aiming to find a combination of these two which optimizing for each other and being complementary.